Eynesbury Senior College

-Eynesbury Senior College is an independent co-educational senior high school on Franklin Street in the city centre of Adelaide, the capital of South Australia.
-The college comprises a modern, five-storey, multi-function complex and caters for Year 10, 11 and 12 students.
+Eynesbury Senior College was an independent co-educational senior high school that operated between 1990 and 2021.
+It was located on Franklin Street in the city centre of Adelaide, South Australia in a five-storey, multi-function complex and catered for Year 10, 11 and 12 students.

-Due to the impact the Coronavirus pandemic has had on the intake of international students, Eynesbury Senior College will be stopping operation at the end of the 2021 academic year.
+Due to the impact the Coronavirus pandemic had on the number of international students enrolled at the school, Eynesbury Senior College stopped operation at the end of the 2021 academic year.

-The college is characterised by its adult learning environment and its different approach to senior secondary education.
-Noticeably absent are extra-curricular activities, extensive sporting programs, festivals and other activities which are a feature of traditional schools.
-As a result, teachers are available outside scheduled class times for extensive one-to-one support.
-Students are encouraged to see their teachers as colleagues and are free to address them by their first name.
+The college was characterised by an adult learning environment and approach to senior secondary education without the extra-curricular activities, extensive sporting programs, festivals and other activities featured in other schools.
+Teachers were available outside scheduled class times for one-to-one support, with students encouraged to see their teachers as colleagues and address them by their first name.

-Eynesbury is known for its record of consistent academic success.
-The median Australian Tertiary Admission Rank of its students has been around 87-90 each year with about 95% going on to undertake tertiary studies.
+Eynesbury was known for its record of consistent academic success.
+The median Australian Tertiary Admission Rank of its students was around 87-90 each year with about 95% going on to undertake tertiary studies.

 History

 Eynesbury House

-Eynesbury House is a heritage-listed late-Victorian Italianate former mansion located at 69 Belair Road, in the Adelaide suburb of Kingswood.
+Eynesbury House Senior Secondary College was established in 1989 in Eynesbury House, a heritage-listed late-Victorian Italianate former mansion located at 69 Belair Road, in the Adelaide suburb of Kingswood.
 The mansion was built by William Martin Letchford (1824–1880) on 14 acre of land subdivided in 1854.
 With the death of Letchford's second wife in 1872, he moved to Glenelg and sold the property to businessman George Wilcox who named it Eynesbury and enhanced it considerably.
 The house was added to the South Australian Heritage Register on 12 January 1984.
 The name of the house was derived from Eynesbury, Cambridgeshire, in England.

-At one stage, the house was occupied by Hare Krishnas and the transition from the temple to Eynesbury College was completed in 1989 after the establishment of a laboratory and library.
+At one stage, the house was occupied by Hare Krishnas and the transition from the temple to Eynesbury Senior College was completed in 1989 after the establishment of a laboratory and library.